 damage to Northumberland’s roads and led to an increase in

 potholes.
-The backlog of potholes was reduced to 12,213 at the end
+The backlog of potholes stood at 12,213 at the end of

 You can view our progress below:

 showing our progress as of 31 May

 Northumberland has invested an additional £600,000 to speed up

 pothole repairs.
 We are using two Jetpatcher machines -

 self-contained units that carry all the necessary equipment and